Hurricane damage as measured by Saffir-Simpson scale | New Country 923

 The Saffir-Simpson scale of a hurricane’s intensity is used to estimate potential property damage and coastal flooding caused by storm surge.
 The scale is determined by wind speed.
 Storm surge is an abnormal rise of water above the normal tide, generated by a storm.
 Flooding from storm surge depends on many factors, such as the track, intensity, size, and forward speed of the storm and the characteristics of the coastline where it comes ashore or passes nearby.
-Harvey was a Category 4 storm when its eye made landfall in Texas about 10 p.m.
-Friday.
+Harvey was a Category 4 storm when its eye made landfall in Texas at around 10 p.m.
+Friday, but has since been downgraded to Category 1.

 CATEGORY 1